dezoito/ollama-grid-search/README.md

 ## Quick Example

-Here's a test for the prompt "Write a short sentence about HAL9000", tested on 2 models, using `0.7` and `1.0` as values for `temperature`:
+Here's a test for a simple prompt, tested on 2 models, using `0.7` and `1.0` as values for `temperature`:

 [<img src="./screenshots/main.png?raw=true" alt="Main Screenshot" width="720">](./screenshots/main.png?raw=true)